Mohit-robo/end-to-end-deployment/README.md

 # DL-End2End

-This repository encapsulates a comprehensive deep learning workflow, guiding you from raw data collection to deploying a fully trained model on the cloud.
+This repository encapsulates a comprehensive deep-learning workflow, guiding you from raw data collection to deploying a fully trained model on the cloud.
 The project integrates essential components such as data version control, MLFlow for experiment tracking, and Docker for containerization, making it a robust and scalable solution for real-world deep learning applications.

 ## Key Features
 * Logging and Exception Handling